mohammadrony/emarket/README.md

 ## Project Overview

-This is a e-commerce web application with a frontend, backend, and database.
+This is an e-commerce web application with a frontend, backend, and database.
 It uses the Vue.js framework for the frontend, the Express.js framework for the backend with Node.js, and a MySQL database.
 Instructions for the project setup are [here](https://github.com/mohammadrony/emarket#project-setup).

 ### Project UI Overview